West Virginia University.

 - ESSG-61600, Applied Counseling in Sport (Summer)

 Justine Vosloo joined the department of Exercise and Sport Science in 2010.
-Dr. Vosloo is a practicing Mental Performance Coach in all areas of performance including sport and exercise.
-She teaches performers of all ages and ability levels how to use mental skills training to optimize their performances.
-She is active in research which focuses on culturally informed and evidence-based mental performance coaching in sport and exercise performance settings, coach-athlete interactions, mentoring and work-life balance issues in coaching, professional issues in the study of sport and exercise psychology (e.g. cultural competency, ethical practice), and the psychosocial issues related to childhood obesity.
-As a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology, she also provides mentoring to students and professionals working towards the CMPC credential - the premier credential in the mental performance field.
+Within her courses, she teaches undergraduate and graduate students how the mind influences the body to optimize the performances of athletes and exercisers at all ages, abilities and levels.
+She is active in research which focuses on culturally informed and evidence-informed performance coaching in sport and exercise performance settings, coach-athlete interactions, mentoring and work-life balance issues in coaching, professional issues in the study of sport and exercise psychology (e.g. cultural competency, ethical practice), and the psychosocial issues related to childhood obesity.
+As a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology, she also provides mentoring to professionals working towards the CMPC credential - the premier credential in the mental performance field.
 In her free time, she enjoys spending time with her family, playing and watching tennis, playing guitar, hiking, swimming and photography.